 Dulux is probably the brand leader when it comes to external paint.
 They certainly get talked about on the Decorators Forum an awful lot.
 So I thought it was time to give you my personal Dulux Trade Weathershield paint review.
-I’ll take you through the more mainstream trade products that Dulux manufacture, which you can use as a guide.
+I’ll take you through the more mainstream trade products from the Dulux exterior paint range which you can use as a guide.
 Note I’m going to stick to trade products which are available from any DDC.
 You pay extra for trade, but the quality speaks for itself.

 Dulux Weathershield Masonry Paint

 Dulux Trade Weathershield masonry paint is a fantastic product.
 The opacity is bang on, as is the finish.
 You can apply this paint straight over stonework without the need for a primer.
 It has an elastic feel to it, as all good quality masonry paints should have.
 The paint is also “shower proof” within half an hour of applying it, meaning there is less chance of you getting caught out by a sudden downpour.
 Re-coat time is around 2 hours and you can get it mixed into any colour from Dulux’s vast range.

 I’m going to give Dulux Weathershield masonry paint 9/10.
 I’d say it’s the best trade masonry paint on the market!!

 Dulux Trade All Seasons Masonry Paint

 Dulux Trade All Seasons Masonry Paint is an oil-based alternative, meaning it can be applied all year round.
 Opacity is quite frankly amazing!
 It comes slightly condensed so feel free to add some white spirit to help it flow.
-I think the product is really good, however you do pay a premium for it and there are cheaper alternatives out there that are just as good.
+I think the product is really good, however you do pay a premium for it and there are cheaper alternatives out there that are almost as good.